Planxnx/ethereum-wallet-generator/README.md

 - You can benchmark generating speed by setting the `isDryrun` flag 📈
 - Default (HD Wallet)Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - We recommend every user of this application audit and verify every source code in this repository and every imported dependecies for its validity and clearness. 👮🏻‍♂️

+## What's a vanity address?

+A vanity address is an address which part of it is chosen by yourself.
+Adding vanity to an address is used to give it personality, to reinforce a brand, to send a message, or to make the owner(s) feel cool 🤩

+Examples: `0x1111111254fb6c44bAC0beD2854e76F90643097d`, or `0x9999997001a3d5F44D48729b11cE9eEd1f19a7b9`

 ## Installation